India Projected to Become World's Most Populous Country Next Year

 Population and Environment

 India, along with most other industrializing nations, is in a precarious catch-22 position wherein the development required to improve living standards results in the overuse of available resources and higher levels of climate-changing greenhouse gas emissions—which most egregiously affect people living in those same industrializing countries.
 Unless changes are made to the way food and energy are produced, India’s development will continue to contribute to the environmental dangers Indian people face, such as air and water pollution, land degradation, depletion of freshwater resources, and mounting disasters due to climate change.
 All of India’s 1.4 billion inhabitants already live in areas where air quality is below World Health Organization (WHO) standards, and the number of heavily polluted cities is increasing.
 In 2022, India reported a total of 132 cities with pollution levels higher than the national standard, up from 102 in 2019.
 Over the past few years alone, extreme flooding and heatwaves have ravaged the country and affected tens of millions of people.
-The state of Kerala’s record-breaking floods in 2018 and 2019, for example, were prompted by a combination of warmer temperatures causing stronger monsoons and more rapid glacial melt in the Himalayas, and by landslides due to mining and construction.
+The state of Kerala’s record-breaking floods in 2018 and 2019, for example, were prompted by a combination of warmer temperatures causing stronger monsoons and by landslides due to mining and construction.
 The floods caused 483 deaths and affected over 5.4 million people.
 Kerala’s new airport—which was built on a floodplain—was temporarily shut down as a result.

 Population and Sexual and Reproductive Health and Rights (SRHR)